Lorena Guillen

 Lorena Guillen, vocalist and artistic director, has become a figure of the Tango scene in US by presenting with her Lorena Guillen Tango Ensemble imaginative programs that center on, but also expand, the notions of traditional tango standards and “new” tango.

-From her childhood, Lorena remembers being mesmerized by the sounds of her grandfather's tango and opera recording collection and discovering the major figures of the Argentinian folk by attending with her father various festivals.
-Those experiences cultivated her musical passion and lead her to express herself through singing in this wide array of styles with the most natural flexibility.
+From her childhood, Lorena remembers being mesmerized by the sounds of her grandfather's tango and opera recording collection, and also attending with her father various festivals, where she learned about major figures of the Argentinian folk.
+Those experiences sparked her musical passion and lead her to express herself through singing in all of this wide array of styles with the most natural flexibility.

-Lorena has received two Notable Latina Awards from the Latino Coalition of the Triad, and awarded artist grants from NewMusicUSA, Arts Greensboro through their "Regional Artist Award" and a Diversity Mini-Grant from University of North Carolina-College of Visual and Performing Arts.
+Lorena has received two Notable Latina Awards from the Latino Coalition of the Triad, and has been awarded artist grants from NewMusicUSA, Arts Greensboro through their "Regional Artist Award" Kohle Grant and EDI Grant from University of North Carolina-College of Visual and Performing Arts.

-As a “tango” scholar, Guillén is the author of the articles on “Tango” and "Astor Piazzolla” published in the Grove Dictionary of American Music (2nd ed.), on Argentine female tango singers of the 1920s and 1930s, and on oral-history in music for the International Review Journal of Music and Music Performance.
-She regularly presents lecture-recitals on “tango” related topics in conferences and university venues.
+As a “tango” scholar, Guillén is the author of the articles on “Tango” and "Astor Piazzolla” published in the Grove Dictionary of American Music (2nd ed.), and on oral-history in music for the International Review Journal of Music and Music Performance.
+She has presented her research on Argentine female tango singers of the 1920s and 1930s and Jewish tango on lecture-recitals in conferences and university venues.

-Guillén has recorded for Innova Records, University of Arizona Recordings, and Kindermusik, including her tango albums, The Other Side of My Heart, with her own Lorena Guillén Tango Ensemble, her previous Never Too Tango, with the participation of notable guest artists of the tango and "classical" scene, such as double-bass player Pablo Aslan, bandoneon player David Alsina and the Amherst Saxophone Quartet.
+Guillén has recorded for Innova Records, University of Arizona Recordings, and Kindermusik.
+She has two albums, The Other Side of My Heart and Exótica Flor, with her own Lorena Guillén Tango Ensemble,.
+Her earlier Never Too Tango features her singing along with notable guest artists of the US tango and "classical" scene, such as double-bass player Pablo Aslan, bandoneón player David Alsina, guitar player Pancho Navarro and the Amherst Saxophone Quartet.

-Guillen has been faculty at State University of New York-Buffalo, Hartwick College (NY), Artist in Residence at the Saint Lucia School of Music in the Saint Lucia island (West Indies), and is currently teaching at University of North Carolina at Greensboro.
-She is the music director of the Triangle Jewish Chorale since 2011, a community regional choir of more than 50 members.
+Guillén has been faculty at State University of New York-Buffalo, Hartwick College (NY), Artist in Residence at the Saint Lucia School of Music in the Saint Lucia island (West Indies), and is currently teaching at University of North Carolina at Greensboro.